Research Degrees: PhD and MSc

 1. Completed MSc/PhD Application Form (see attached form).

 2. Certified copies of transcripts of previous academic qualifications.
+Candidates must have a first class or upper second-class honours primary degree (BSc, MSc), or equivalent.

 3. References from two referees, commenting specifically on the candidate’s academic suitability to pursue a MSc/PhD (see attached form).